 Beech Reservoir is on the Beech River in west Tennessee.
 The dam is one of eight small dams located on the river and its tributaries.

-Programs in the Beech River area for managing game, restocking fish populations, constructing underwater fish attractors and enhancing the habitat for resident Canada geese to ensure the quality and future of the outdoor experience.
+Programs in the Beech River area for managing games, restocking fish populations, constructing underwater fish attractors, and enhancing the habitat for resident Canada geese to ensure the quality and future of the outdoor experience.